hoangttrang/fss_ml_proj/README.md

 > A more practical short-term solution could be deploying a **dashboard** highlighting high-risk behaviors (e.g., speeding, harsh braking, overdue inspections) rather than deploying a low-confidence predictive model.

-## V. Challenges and Project Limitations:
+## VI.
+Challenges and Project Limitations:

 Despite our efforts to engineer meaningful features and train predictive models, several challenges and limitations affected the scope and reliability of the project: